A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: The Data

 \subsection{GMIMS-HBN}

-The component of GMIMS that overlaps both spatially and in frequency with the CGPS-ST 1420 MHz data is GMIMS-HBN, observed with the DRAO John A. Galt 26-m telescope.
-Left- and right-hand circularly polarized inputs (L and R) allow for reliably determined Stokes $Q$ and $U$ products from the cross-correlations, LR* and RL* respectively.
-Details about the telescope, receiver, observing method and calibration are provided in \cite{Wolleben_2010,Wolleben_2021}.
-The published data cubes consist of Stokes $I$, $Q$ and $U$ in 409 frequency channels spaced by 1.184 MHz, spanning 1280 to 1750 MHz.
+The component of GMIMS that overlaps both spatially and in frequency with the CGPS-ST 1420~MHz data is GMIMS-HBN, observed with the DRAO John A. Galt 26 m telescope.
+Left- and right-hand circularly polarized inputs (L and R) allow for reliably determined Stokes $Q$ and $U$ products from the cross-correlations, LR* and RL*, respectively.
+Details about the telescope, receiver, observing method, and calibration are provided in \cite{Wolleben_2010,Wolleben_2021}.
+The published data cubes consist of Stokes $I$, $Q$ and $U$ in 409 frequency channels spaced by 1.184~MHz, spanning 1280 to 1750 MHz.
 GMIMS-HBN covers a declination range of $-20\arcdeg$ to $89\arcdeg$ with a spatial resolution of $40'$.
-The 26-m diameter of the dish means the data are reliable out to $\sim$9~m, corresponding to the half-power level in terms of $uv$-plane baseline coverage \citep{Landecker_2010}.
-As outlined in \cite{Wolleben_2021}, a Faraday depth cube, derived from applying RM Synthesis using the CIRADA RM-tools package \citep{Purcell_2020}, has also been published, and we make use of this cube for comparison with aperture-synthesis-only and the combined full-scale RM values.
+The 26 m diameter of the reflector means the data are reliable out to $\sim$9~m, corresponding to the half-power level in terms of $uv$-plane baseline coverage \citep{Landecker_2010}.
+As outlined in \cite{Wolleben_2021}, a Faraday depth cube, derived from applying RM Synthesis using the CIRADA RM-tools package \citep{Purcell_2020}, has also been published, and we make use of this cube for comparison with the aperture-synthesis-only and the combined full-scale RM values.

-GMIMS-HBN has been corrected empirically for instrumental polarization (conversion of Stokes $I$ into $Q$ and $U$) by adjusting Stokes $I$ leakage coefficients in the Galactic center region to minimize the appearance of instrumental polarization artifacts.
-These frequency-dependent leakage terms were then applied to the entire map.
-Following this procedure, there is a small amount of Stokes $I$ to $Q$ and $U$ leakage remaining in the Galactic disk.
+GMIMS-HBN has been corrected empirically for instrumental polarization (conversion of Stokes $I$ into $Q$ and $U$) by iteratively adjusting Stokes $I$ leakage coefficients in the Galactic center region to minimize the spurious polarization, which was initially estimated to be $3\%$ of the total intensity \citep{Wolleben_2021}.
+These frequency-dependent leakage terms were then applied to the entire map and led to a factor of 10 reduction in instrumental polarization in regions of bright total intensity.
+In the published GMIMS-HBN maps, there is a small amount of Stokes $I$ to $Q$ and $U$ leakage remaining in the Galactic disk.
 However, this is strongest in the inner Galaxy, particularly below $\sim 60\arcdeg$ Galactic longitude, while the CGPS spans a higher longitude range, mostly confined to the outer Galaxy.
-Therefore, the effects of leakage on combining these data sets is likely minimal apart from the Cygnus X region, which we discuss in reference to the maps in Section~\ref{sec:results}.
+Therefore, the effects of leakage on combining these datasets is likely minimal apart from the Cygnus X region, which we discuss in reference to the maps in Section~\ref{sec:results}.
+We do not attempt further refinement of instrumental polarization effects on the extended, diffuse regions in the map, as regions with low Stokes $I$ emission are subject to a high degree of uncertainty in their fractional polarization owing to the missing Stokes $I$ zero level in GMIMS-HBN.
+The small, $0.3\%$ remaining leakage reported in \cite{Wolleben_2021} allows for reliable polarization maps.